Jean-Bernard Lévy: Career in the private sector

 Appointed Group Director of Matra-Hachette from 1994, Lévy became president and CEO of Matra Communication from 1995 to 1998.
-He then became managing partner of Oddo et Cie until 2002, when merged to become Pinatton Corporate he chaired the senior management team.
+He then became managing partner of Oddo & Cie until 2002, when merged to become Pinatton Corporate he chaired the senior management team.

 Appointed CEO of Vivendi in 2002, he became chairman of the executive board in 2005.
 In this capacity, he has hence chaired the supervisory board of Viroxis since 2007, and Activision Blizzard since 2009.
 In June 2012 Lévy left Vivendi due to a clash of views with the chairman Jean-Rene Fourtou and a clash over views on the company's future strategy.

 In December 2012, Lévy was appointed as the CEO of Thales Group.

 In October 2014, he replaced Henri Proglio as the CEO of Électricité de France His period as CEO proved difficult, with declining profits and EDF's market value halving by March 2016, when the chief financial officer resigned over investment decisions.